Sylvan Lake, Alberta: History

 The influx of summer residents and visitors also brought businesses and services that catered to the ever-increasing number of tourists.
 In 1913, the first motor launch took paying passengers on tours around the lake.
+A large waterslide was also erected near the lakeshore.
 A large boathouse was constructed in 1926, allowing visitors to rent a boat, canoe, swimsuit, or buy ice cream, pop and other items necessary to a summer day at the lake.
 Regattas were held on the lake for a number of years beginning in 1923.

 In 1928, the Dominion Government, assisted by the Sylvan Lake Women's Institute (WI), built the long pier that jutted out into the lake from the bottom of Main Street.
 This pier was connected to the earlier WI Pier and formed a square area used for swimming and mooring boats.
 The first "waterslide" at Sylvan Lake was part of this facility.
 The piers were prone to ice damage over the winter and were replaced by the existing "landfill" that now hosts beach volleyball tournaments, dragon boat racing and the lake tour on the "Zoo Cruise".

 In 1983, the original waterslide was replaced by the Wild Rapids Waterslides, which was the largest facility of its kind in western Canada until its closure in 2016.

 Another byproduct of losing the piers and later the government boat launch was the construction of the Sylvan Lake Marina, home of many of the permanent boats on the lake, boating facilities, and the Sylvan Lake lighthouse.

 In 2014, Sylvan Lake won the Kraft Hockeyville contest, which included a large cash prize and the rights to host an NHL pre-season game between the Calgary Flames and the Arizona Coyotes.